labgem/microscope-user-doc/docs/content/mage/info.rst

 What is dbCAN?
 --------------

-`dbCAN <http://csbl.bmb.uga.edu/dbCAN/index.php>`_ is a method for the automated detection of carbohydrate active enzyme classified in the `CAZy database <http://www.cazy.org/>`_ which describe the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN propose an Hidden Markov Model (HMM) for each CAZy family.
+`dbCAN <http://csbl.bmb.uga.edu/dbCAN/index.php>`_ is a method for the automated detection of carbohydrate active enzyme classified in the `CAZy database <http://www.cazy.org/>`_ which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN proposes an Hidden Markov Model (HMM) for each CAZy family.

 **References:**